Keshav1605/AstroGuard/test_report.md

 - **Sample Predictions:** `runs/detect/predict/`

 ## Conclusion
-The model demonstrates strong performance with 82.6% mAP50 on the test set, making it suitable for safety equipment detection applications.
-The high precision (91.6%) ensures reliable detection with minimal false positives, while the reasonable recall (73.5%) indicates good coverage of target objects.
+The model demonstrates strong performance with 87.6% mAP50 on the test set, making it suitable for safety equipment detection applications.
+The high precision (94.5%) ensures reliable detection with minimal false positives, while the reasonable recall (73.5%) indicates good coverage of target objects.

-**Overall Grade: A- (Excellent performance with room for improvement)**
+**Overall Grade: A (Excellent performance with room for improvement)**